bchareyre/yade-mpi/doc/sphinx/prog.rst

 	.. note::
 		If there is no functor suitable to handle given combination of :yref:`shapes<Shape>`, the interaction will be left in potential state, without raising any error.

 #.
-For real interactions (already existing or jsut created in last step), :yref:`InteractionLoop` (via :yref:`InteractionPhysicsDispatcher`) calls appropriate :yref:`IPhysFunctor` based on :yref:`Material` combination of both bodies.
+For real interactions (already existing or jsut created in last step), :yref:`InteractionLoop` (via :yref:`IPhysDispatcher`) calls appropriate :yref:`IPhysFunctor` based on :yref:`Material` combination of both bodies.
 The functor *must* update (or create, if it doesn't exist yet) associated :yref:`IPhys` instance.
 It is an error if no suitable functor is found, and an exception will be thrown.

 #.
 For real interactions, :yref:`InteractionLoop` (via :yref:`LawDispatcher`) calls appropriate :yref:`LawFunctor` based on combintation of :yref:`IGeom` and :yref:`IPhys` of the interaction.
 Again, it is an error if no functor capable of handling it is found.